WHAT IS THIS WEB PAGE ABOUT?

 Users may fill-up hard drive space to the point of not having room available for other programs to do their work.
 When you run out of room, it interferes with programs like BOINC.
 BOINC hard drive space requirements are somewhat steady (except for growing log files), so a small partition of 200MB, 500MB, or 1G is okay.
 If you have not used BOINC before and are not familiar with how much space some projects use, you may want to skip this suggestion.

-As you can see in the partial script example below, if you make backups, and are using steps similar to this tar backup script then you can make a simple modification to backup just once a month, and only stop BOINC when you actually do backup that BOINC partition or directory:
+As you can see in the partial script example below, if you make backups, and are using steps similar to this tar backup script then you can make a simple modification to backup just once a month, and only stop BOINC when you actually do backup the BOINC partition or directory:

-# Create Monthly Backups on 1st day of each month if [ $DOM = "01" ]; then MakeFullMonthlyBackup "1" "$DIR1" >> $ERRFILE; MakeFullMonthlyBackup "2" "$DIR2" >> $ERRFILE; MakeFullMonthlyBackup "3" "$DIR3" >> $ERRFILE; # Stop BOINC.
-Make a monthly backup.
-Restart BOINC /sbin/service boinc stop MakeFullMonthlyBackup "BOINC" "/opt/BOINC" >> $ERRFILE; # Maybe rotate BOINC log files before starting BOINC? # Done, start BOINC /sbin/service boinc start fi |
+# Create Monthly Backups on 1st day of each month if [ $DOM = "01" ]; then MakeFullMonthlyBackup "1" "$DIR1"; MakeFullMonthlyBackup "2" "$DIR2"; MakeFullMonthlyBackup "3" "$DIR3"; # Stop BOINC, then make a monthly backup. /sbin/service boinc stop MakeFullMonthlyBackup "BOINC" "/opt/BOINC"; # Done, now start BOINC /sbin/service boinc start fi |

 CREATE PACCESS & BOINCG GROUPS, THEN ADD A BOINC USER ACCOUNT

-This HowTo guide will be using groups named paccess, boincg and a new user account named boinc which belongs to nobody except boinc.
+This HowTo guide will be using groups named paccess, boincg and a new user account named boinc which belongs to nobody except BOINC.
 If you want to use different names, please substitute where applicable.

 1. 2.
 3. 4.
 5. 6.
 7. 8. |